Logarithmic Donaldson-Thomas theory: Logarithmic Donaldson--Thomas theory

 of zero dimensional subschemes of length $d_i$.
 As before, the symbol $\lambda$ indicates that we have chosen some stack of target expansions.
 By studying the locus comprising subschemes of expansions such that no component of the expansion is nonempty, we obtain a proper and finite type stack $\mathsf{Hilb}_\lambda^{d_i}(E_i|D)$ as a special case of the construction above.

-As a special case of the virtual birational invariance of the Donaldson--Thomas moduli spaces, we obtain the parallel statement for the Hilbert schemes.
-However, since the Hilbert schemes of points on smooth curves and surfaces are unobstructed moduli schemes, the same argument produces an honest birationality statement.
+As a special case of the virtual birational invariance of the Donaldson--Thomas moduli spaces, we obtain the parallel statement for the Hilbert schemes of points on a curve or surface.
+However, since the Hilbert schemes of points on smooth curves and surfaces are unobstructed moduli schemes, the same argument produces an honest birationality statement -- different choices of $\lambda$ give rise to birational models of the logarithmic Hilbert scheme of points on logarithmically smooth (curves and) surfaces.

 Given a curve class $\beta$, define $d_i$ to be the intersection number $D_i\cdot \beta$.
 We therefore have an evaluation space for relative insertions

 \begin{lemma} There exists compatible stacks $\mathsf{Exp}(X|D)$ and $\mathsf{Exp}(E_i|D)$ and an evaluation morphism